ljvmiranda921/calamanCy/paper/benchmark/README.md

 pip install -r requirements.txt
 ```

+This step installs [spaCy](https://spacy.io) that allows you to access its
-Then run the set-up commands:
+command-line interface.
+Now run the set-up commands:

 ```
 python -m spacy project assets